-After listening to the Kidz Bop Halloween CD (affiliate link) for the 100th time, we just had to make a Purple People Eater Puppet!
+After listening to the song on Kidz Bop Halloween CD for the 100th time, we just had to create our own Purple People Eater craft.

-To turn it into a puppet, glue it onto a craft stick.
-It’s perfect for acting out the classic song.
+To turn it into a puppet, simply glue it onto a craft stick.
+The puppets are perfect for little ones to use in acting out the classic song.

 We had so much fun with these preschool Halloween crafts.
 I hope you will, too.